 To accommodate the realities of the pandemic, each artist will install their work one at a time, unfolding the exhibition over the coming months.
 As they do so, their work calls to the ever-changing, fluid, and responsive nature of land-defense occupations and blockades, where bodies come and go in waves as needed.

 The artists' work will be installed by eaching of the following dates:

-The exhibition will be presented in person and online through a dedicated website launching mid-October, as well as a publication to be released in 2021.
+The exhibition will be presented in person and online through a dedicated website launch mid-way through the exhibition, as well as a publication to be released in 2021.
 Stay tuned for a comprehensive calendar of associated programming.